yufanluo-math/yufanluo-math.github.io/_pages/about.md

 ## Publications and preprints
+1. On the bounded-conductor finiteness conjecture in equal characteristic. <br>  Joint with Yiqi Xu.
+In preparation.
 1. Unramified pro-$p$ extensions with $\mathbb F_p[[T]]$-perfect Galois groups. <br> In preparation.
 1. On the Finiteness of Geometric Representations for Varieties over Finite Fields. <br> [ http://arxiv.org/abs/2606.31341](